YesselmanLab/rna_motif_library/README.md

 # Note, despite the use of "PDB" in language, all files are actually ".cif", not ".pdb"

 # To create the library first we need to download the PDBs specified in the CSV
-python rna_motif_library/cli.py download-cifs --threads 8
+python rna_motif_library/cli.py download_cifs --threads 8
 # Replace "8" with the number of CPU cores you want to use
 # Estimated time: 15 minutes for around 2000 .cifs
 # Expect a progress bar when it's working

 # After downloading we need to process with DSSR
-python rna_motif_library/cli.py process-dssr --threads 8
+python rna_motif_library/cli.py process_dssr --threads 8
 # Replace "8" with the number of CPU cores you want to use
 # Estimated time: 90 minutes for around 2000 .cifs
 # There will be visual feedback in the terminal window if it's working properly
 # Feedback will consist of the path to the PDB/CIF files

 # After processing with DSSR we need to process with SNAP
-python rna_motif_library/cli.py process-snap --threads 8
+python rna_motif_library/cli.py process_snap --threads 8
 # Replace "8" with the number of CPU cores you want to use
 # Estimated time: 9 hours for around 2000 .cifs
 # There will be visual feedback in the terminal window if it's working properly
 # Feedback will consist of the path + other information on nucleotides/etc

 # After processing with SNAP we need to generate motif files
-python rna_motif_library/cli.py generate-motifs
+python rna_motif_library/cli.py generate_motifs
 # No threading for this one
 # Estimated time: 72 hours for around 2000 .cifs
 # There will be visual feedback in the terminal window if it's working properly
 # Feedback will display the names of the motifs being processed

 # After generating motifs we find tertiary contacts
-python rna_motif_library/cli.py find-tertiary-contacts
+python rna_motif_library/cli.py load_tertiary_contacts
 # No threading for this one
 # Estimated time: 18 hours for around 2000 .cifs
 # There will be visual feedback in the terminal window if it's working properly